LDSSA/heroku-model-deploy/README.md

 ![select name and region](https://i.imgur.com/oUPNzOk.png)

-Once this is done, select "create app" and you'll be sent to a page that's a bit intimidating beacuse it just has a lot of stuff.
+Once this is done, select "create app" and you'll be sent to a page that's a bit intimidating because it just has a lot of stuff.
 Don't worry though, it's pretty simple what we need to do next.

 First up, make sure that you select the Heroku Git deployment method.
 It should already be selected